How to Travel with Prescription Drugs

 In a recent New York Times article, "How To Make Sure You Travel With Medicine Legally" noted that travelers are best off consulting with their physician or local pharmacist in addition to the embassy of the destination country.
 Some countries, like Singapore, may even require pre-approval to take certain medicines or other medical equipment.

 Bottom line — taking medication overseas legally is important.
 So, do your research well in advance of your trip.
 The U.S. State Department is a good resource.
-For embassy information, check the travel resources page on InsureMyTrip.
+For embassy information, check the travel advisory resources page on InsureMyTrip.